openstates/blog/content/post/open-states-api-v3-beta.md

 ### What about API limits?

 API limits are not yet determined or enforced on v3.
 They *will* return, and hopefully with better ways to check your key against the various quotas and automatically request quota increases.
 We aim for most users to remain in the free tier as always, but if you have any concerns or assume you're in the top 20% of users it might be worth [reaching out](mailto:contact@openstates.org) to discuss your plans and help in form our tiers before they go live.

+### What about official client libraries?

+Updating pyopenstates is on the TODO list, it never got a proper update for v2 but v3 is more aligned with its existing structure and should happen before too long.
+If you'd like to help contribute a client library please reach out!